 Adisham Bungalow is another beautiful place to visit near Ella!

 Adisham Bungalow is a country house located near Haputale which now housed the Benedictine monastery.
 It has preserved its old furniture and fittings and is open for public visits.
 There is a lovely quaint garden and surroundings as well.
-It has also shop selling homemade fruit cordials, jams, syrup and and chutneys made and run by the Benedictine monks.
+It has also a shop selling homemade fruit cordials, jams, syrup, and chutneys made and run by the Benedictine monks.